mr-techieX/web-dev/README.md

 ### hr tag

-"hr" tag is known as horizontal rule tag, used to give horizontal line in the website
+`hr` tag is known as horizontal rule tag, used to give horizontal line in the website

 ```html
 <hr />